stefanfranzj/Data-Cleaning-Project-Group-4/Data Cleaning Project/CodeBook.md

 ```

 ---
-**3. Convert all energy measurements (energy produced and heat contents) into daily averages, measured in MWh.
-Convert all pollutants quantities, measured in annualized short tons, into daily averages.
-Convert all dollars (measured in 1973 $’s) into 2017 dollars.**
+**3. ConvertÂ allÂ energyÂ measurementsÂ (energyÂ producedÂ andÂ heatÂ contents)Â into dailyÂ averages, measuredÂ inÂ MWh.
+ConvertÂ allÂ pollutantsÂ quantities,Â measuredÂ inÂ annualizedÂ shortÂ tons,Â intoÂ dailyÂ averages.
+ConvertÂ allÂ dollarsÂ (measuredÂ inÂ 1973Â $â€™s)Â intoÂ 2017Â dollars.**

 In order to create the new variables needed for the conversion, a mutate function had to be applied.